 The beach at Medaketiya and beginning of Madilla is only sandy.
 This beach starts at about 400m from Patini West side.
 The beach from middle of Madilla to end of Marakoliya is rocky.
 The beach at Patini is rocky with a 20m wide area without rock where you can bath.

 Since 2010, the climate has changed also in Sri Lanka.
 Before 2010, the ocean was so calm, completely flat, no wave at all, during the winter or dry season (December to March), that we were able to snorkel around the rocks in front of Patini.
-Since 2010, the dry season is much more wet (some rains twice a month) and the ocean is more wavy.
+Since 2010, the dry season is much more wet (some rains on some days) and the ocean is more wavy.
 So snorkeling is not any more possible.
 During dry season (December to March), you should be able to swim, but we can't promise.
 Bath is always possible during the dry season if you are not afraid of waves.
 You don’t need to be afraid if you keep your feet on the bottom of the ocean and water level at your lap.
 You can have good fun in the waves even for bad swimmer.

 During monsoon (May to November), swim is not any more possible.
-Some days you will be able to bath, refresh in the ocean, some days no because the ocean can be too rough, the waves too much powerful and high.
+Some days you will be able to bath, refresh in the ocean, some days not because the ocean can be too rough, the waves too much powerful and high.
 The ocean conditions can change from morning (usually more calm) to afternoon (usually more rough) and from one day to the other.
 Because of the climate change, the ocean can be rough during the dry season and calm during the monsoon...